vacpetr/vacpetr/README.md

 - 👀 I’m interested in c++
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 Don't reach me

 <!---
 vacpetr/vacpetr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.